 Robert Neese - piano, organ, theory

 Robert Neese studied Music Theory and Choral Conducting at the University of South Carolina, later going on to receive his Master's Degree in Church Music from New Orleans Theological Seminary.
-Robert is co-founder and conductor of the Arpad Darazs Singers, who celebrate their 25th anniversary this year.
+Robert is co-founder and conductor of the Arpad Darazs Singers, who celebrated their 30th anniversary in October, 2017.
 The singers have also been selected to perform at the Circular Congregational Church in Charleston as part of the Piccolo Spoleto Festival of Churches and Synagogues.
 In 2007, Robert performed in the National Cathedral in Washington D.C. as part of South Carolina Day, and in the winter of 2013, he served as a judge for the vocal auditions of the Tri-District Arts Consortium.Of his own love of music and teaching philosophy, Robert says:

 Having studied music since the age of 9, I am a person who loves music, a person who has some understanding of music, and one possessed of the desire to share it with others.
 I have a keen interest in music theory.
 Having majored in theory at the University of South Carolina, I believe its teaching is an important part of any music lesson.
 The trick is to be persuasive and interesting enough with it that the student enjoys learning.
 It just seems to me that it's easier to learn a piece of music if one understands how it's built and how it works.
 As to philosophy, I believe learning music should be fun, and make every effort to see that lessons are pleasant and enjoyable.